JBrocklyAnderson/100DaysofPython/100Days/Day31/README.md

-This program uses a dictionary of colors and advanced print function alignment syntax to create replicas of classic user interfaces.
+This program uses a dictionary of colors and advanced print function alignment syntax to create replicas of classic user interfaces for a music and social media app.